Language exposure for deaf children: Later language ability

-There has been additional research on fluent sign language users and their ability to pick up spoken language later in life.
-Sign language establishes an equally solid foundation in general language abilities as does a spoken language, whether it be reading, learning a second language, or basic linguistic skills, as long as it is learned in the critical period of language acquisition.
+There has been additional research on fluent sign language users and their ability to acquire spoken language later in life.
+Both signed and spoken language establish a strong foundation in the general language abilities, needed for reading, learning and basic expressive and receptive language skills.
+If language is acquired after the critical period for language acquisition, this foundation is not established.

-Additionally, research shows that children who learn a sign language alongside a spoken language during their critical period of language acquisition develop comparably to bilingual children learning two spoken languages.
+Additionally, research indicates that children who learn sign and spoken language during the critical period of language acquisition develop comparably to bilingual children.